SIPG thrashed, miss chance to move to CSL summit

-HONG KONG Shanghai SIPG were handed a 4-2 thrashing by Changchun Yatai on Sunday as Andre Villas-Boas's suspension-hit side threw away the opportunity to move to the summit of the Chinese Super League.
+HONG KONG (Reuters) - Shanghai SIPG were handed a 4-2 thrashing by Changchun Yatai on Sunday as Andre Villas-Boas's suspension-hit side threw away the opportunity to move to the summit of the Chinese Super League.

 Missing former Chelsea playmaker Oscar as well as Brazilian forward Hulk and China international Wu Lei due to bans handed out by the Chinese Football Association, SIPG missed the chance to leapfrog Guangzhou Evergrande and move top for the first time since March.